 Do Electric Car Tyres Wear Slower than Normal Car Tyres?

-As more and more electric and hybrid vehicles are seen on Britain’s roads, how they compare to regular cars is naturally front of mind for drivers.
+As the popularity and omnipresence of electric and hybrid vehicles grows on Britain’s roads, people are increasingly wondering how they compare to regular combustion engine vehicles.

 Read on to find out exactly how much life you can expect to get out of your electric car tyres and why.